-- Colonoscopy is the procedure of choice for diagnosing colonic causes of gastrointestinal bleeding.
+- A. Colonoscopy 1.
+Colonoscopy is the procedure of choice for a clobel of the procedure of choice for a clobel of the procedure of the proce diagnosing colonic causes of GI bleeding.
 It should be performed after adequate preparation of the bowel.
-If the bowel cannot be adequately prepared because of persistent, acute bleeding, a bleeding scan or angiography is preferable. - Endoscopy may be therapeutic for angiodysplastic lesions, or polyps, which can be coaculated. - If colonoscopy fails to reveal a source for the bleeding, the patient should be observed because, in about 80% of cases, bleeding ceases spontaneously. - B. Bleeding scan.
-The technetium-labeled ("tagged") red blood cell bleeding scan can detect bleeding sites when bleeding is intermittent.
-Localization may not be precise enough to allow segmental colon resection.
+If the bowel cannot be adequately prepared because of persistent, acute bleeding, a bleeding scan or angiography is preferable - If colonoscopy fails to reveal the source of the bleeding, the patient should be observed bleeding, the patient should be observed because, in 80% of cases, bleeding ceases spontaneously. - Radionuclide scan or bleeding scan.
+Technetium- labeled (tagged) red blood cell bleeding scans can detect bleeding sites when bleeding B. Radionuclide bleeding is intermittent.
+Localization may not he a precise enough to allow segmental colon resection.
+C. Angiography.
+Selective mesenteric angiography detects arterial bleeding that occurs at rates of 0.5 mL/per minute or faster.
+Diverticular bleeding causes pooling of contrast medium within a diverticulum.
+Bleeding angiodysplastic lesions appear as abnormal vasculature.

-C. Angiography

-- Selectivemesentericangiography detects arterial bleeding that occurs at a rate of 0.5 mL/min or faster.
-Diverticular bleeding causes pooling of contrast medium within a diverticulum. - Bleeding angiodysplastic lesions appear as abnormal vasculature.
 When active bleeding is seen with diverticular disease or angiodysplasia, selective arterial infusion of vasopressin may be effective.